 In addition, we are advancing a pipeline of next-generation allogeneic, engineered iNKT programs.
-Our two most advanced engineered programs are (1) a CAR-iNKT program targeting B cell maturation antigen ("BCMA"), which we refer to as BCMA-CAR-iNKT, and (2) a tumor stromal targeting CAR-iNKT program, which we refer to as stromal target-CAR-iNKT.
-These programs are both in preclinical development with investigational new drug application ("IND") enabling activities underway in 2022.
+Our two most advanced engineered programs are (1) MiNK-413, an IL-15 armored CAR-iNKT program targeting B cell maturation antigen ("BCMA), and (2) MiNK-215, an IL-15 armored tumor stromal targeting FAP-CAR-iNKT program.
+MiNK-413 has demonstrated tumor clearance and improved persistence in preclinical models, as well as manufacturing and logistical improvements over current BCMA cell therapies.
+MiNK-215 has demonstrated robust efficacy in NSCLC and melanoma preclinical models, promoting curative responses, eliminating tumor burden in the lungs, and enhancing tumor specific CD8+ T cell infiltration through tumor stroma.
+These data and programs were presented at SITC in 2022.
+These programs are both in preclinical development with investigational new drug application ("IND") enabling activities underway in 2023.

-MiNK was born out of the veteran immuno-oncology company, Agenus Inc. The foundational leadership team is comprised of individuals who were critical to the delivery of the numerous scientific and clinical milestones at Agenus since 2015.
+MiNK was born out of the veteran immuno-oncology company, Agenus Inc. ("Agenus").
+The foundational leadership team is comprised of individuals who were critical to the delivery of the numerous scientific and clinical milestones at Agenus since 2015.
 In addition to building Agenus from 50 to approximately 450 employees, this team has advanced 17 discoveries to the clinic and secured approximately \$800 million in upfront and milestone payments and equity investments through partnering transactions, with the most recent achievement being a significant collaboration with Bristol-Myers Squibb Company on a preclinical antibody targeting TIGIT, which included a \$200 million upfront payment and up to \$1.36 billion in milestone payments in addition to royalties on net product sales.

 This foundational leadership team has recruited and assembled a management team who bring extensive industry expertise to our company, including decades of experience in manufacturing autologous and off-the-shelf products.
-We believe the expertise of our management team, and the established current Good Manufacturing Processes (cGMP) manufacturing facility, greatly de-risks the challenges often associated with capital-intensive cell therapy companies.
+We believe the expertise of our management team, and the established current Good Manufacturing Processes ("cGMP") manufacturing suite, greatly de-risks the challenges often associated with capital-intensive cell therapy companies.
 The combined team has a strong track record in discovering and developing immuno-oncology and cell therapies as well as executing on value-accretive business development opportunities.